swiftomkar/swiftomkar.github.io/_publications/hotStorage22_iotap.md

 title: "A principled approach for selecting block I/O traces"
 collection: publications
 permalink: /publication/hotStorage22_iotap
-excerpt: 'This paper is a part of an undergraduate Academic project on Internet of Things.'
 date: 2017-10-01
 venue: '14th ACM Workshop on Hot Topics in Storage and File Systems'
 paperurl: 'https://dl.acm.org/doi/pdf/10.1145/3538643.3539754'